Best Employer of Record in Sweden: Top EORs of 2026

 RemoFirst

-The best EOR providers for hiring in Sweden in 2026 are RemoFirst (starting at $199/mo), Multiplier (starting at $400/mo), and Deel (starting at $599/mo), based on our 10-category rating system covering 8 providers.
+The best EOR providers for hiring in Sweden in 2026 are RemoFirst (starting at $199/mo), Remote (starting at $699/mo), and Multiplier (starting at $400/mo), scored on The Borderless Standard, our 10-pillar framework, across 8 providers.

 Collective agreements cover 90% of Sweden's workforce.
 That's not a niche compliance detail you can deal with later.
 It shapes every contract from day one, and an EOR that gets it wrong can create a labor dispute before your hire finishes their first month.